 It’s probably connected with boredom.
 We struggle to be bored.
 It’s very hard.
 It needs concentration, and we’d rather have an electric shock.

 In the book, you can find more examples.
-To put it shortly: when you have no one to talk to, it’s easy to fall into the trap and do crazy stuff because you don’t know where is the limit.
+To put it shortly: when you have no one to talk to, it’s easy to fall into the trap and do crazy stuff because you don’t know where the limit is.

 If I’m not wrong, talking to others about plans is also in the book The Way Of The Superior Man.
-A good friend will always tell honest feedback to keep a friend on a good path.
-It’s important to have good friends around.
+A good friend will always tell honest feedback to keep a friend on the right path.
+It’s essential to have good friends around.
 You never know when you are lazy to think.

 I can see how hard sometimes is to keep a tight connection with friends.
-We need to sleep, work, do what we like, spent time with a partner and also spent time with friends.
+We need to sleep, work, do what we like, spend time with a partner, and spend time with friends.
 Not always we can have enough time for everything.
-Sometime we will not see friend for a month or even a year!
+Sometime we will not see a friend for a month or even a year!

 Which is normal, I would say.
 The problem is elsewhere.
 Before, you could be safe with traditions and Christianity.
 At least in The Old Continent.
 Traditions brought people together (and still do, but not as much as before) and you could tell your story in a church where someone was listening to you.